 Introduction to the Fair Labor Standards Act

-This class is meant to be a comprehensive introduction to federal wage and hour law.
-Topics to be covered include the salary-basis and salary-threshold tests, the duties tests for determining whether an employee is exempt or nonexempt, compensable time, overtime and comp time, use of the fluctuating workweek, the 207(k) exemption for law enforcement and firefighters, and the regular rate.
+FLSA is meant to be a comprehensive introduction to federal wage and hour law.
+Topics to be covered include: The salary-basis and salary-threshold tests, the duties tests for determining whether an employee is exempt or nonexempt, compensable time, overtime and comp time, use of the fluctuating workweek, the 207(k) exemption for law enforcement and firefighters, and the regular rate.

 Additional information